Waiting but not Aging: Optimizing Information Freshness Under the Pull Model: AoI-based Utility Maximization

 \subsection{Case with Known System Parameters}

 In this subsection, we consider a specific AoI-based utility function in the following exponential form:

+where $a$ is a positive constant.
 The above exponential utility function implies that the user receives the full utility when the AoI is zero (which is an ideal case) and the utility decreases exponentially as the AoI increases.
 Such a utility function decreases very quickly with respect to the AoI and is desirable for real-time applications that require extremely fresh information to provide satisfactory service to the users (e.g., stock quote service).

 Assuming that the updating rate and the mean response time are known, we first derive a closed-form formula for computing the expected utility $\bE[U(\Delta(k))]$.
 Then, we find an optimal $k^*$ that yields the maximum expected utility.
 The main results of this subsection are stated in Theorems~\ref{thm:e_utility} and \ref{thm:utility_opt}.
 The proofs of Theorems~\ref{thm:e_utility} and \ref{thm:utility_opt} follow a similar line of analysis to that for Theorems~\ref{thm:e_aoi} and \ref{thm:aoi_opt}, respectively.
 The detailed proofs are provided in Appendices~\ref{app:e_utility} and \ref{app:utility_opt}, respectively.